FlareTiming/flaretiming/www-hakyll/posts/2019-02-28-give-a-little.rst

       <article class="tile is-child notification is-info">
         <div class="content">
           <p class="title">Task Map Zoomed to Extents</p>
-          <p>Not visible yet at this zoom, the solid fill shows the extent
+          <p>Not visible yet at this zoom, the solid fill shows the extent of
-          of the zone proper while the border line as drawn has the added give that the tolerance around an entry zone allows for.
+          the zone proper while the border line traces the zone with added give.
           </p>
           <figure class="image">
             <img src="/images/forbes-2018-7-tyler.png">